-The formulation of the Senate was the result of the famous Connecticut Compromise at the Constitutional Convention, which provided for proportional representation of the states in the House and equal representation of the states in the Senate.
-Each state was to have two Senators, who would be elected by its state legislature, serve for staggered six-year terms, and vote per capita.
+The formulation of the Senate was the result of the famous Connecticut Compromise (sometimes called the “Great Compromise”) at the Constitutional Convention, which provided for proportional representation of the states in the House and equal representation of the states in the Senate.
+Each state was to have two Senators, who would be elected by its state legislature, serve for staggered six-year terms, and vote individually.
 By these devices, the Framers intended to protect the interests of the states as states.

 Equal representation of all states in the Senate ensured that the ability of the smaller states to protect their interests would not be seriously impaired.
 Combined with the bicameral system created by the Constitution, it required that all legislation would have to be ratified by two independent power sources: Representatives of the people in the House and Representatives of the states (regardless of their respective size) in the Senate.

-The Seventeenth Amendment profoundly altered Article I, Section 3, by providing for direct election of the Senate.
-Four interrelated factors explain its ratification: (1) legislative deadlocks over the election of Senators brought about when one party controlled the state assembly or house and another the state senate; (2) scandals brought on by charges of bribery and corruption in the election of Senators; (3) the growing strength of the Populist movement, with its deep-seated suspicion of wealth and influence and its penchant for describing the Senate as “an unrepresentative, unresponsive ‘millionaires club,’ high on partisanship but low in integrity"; and (4) the rise of Progressivism and its conviction that the solution to the problems of democracy was more democracy—in this case, popular election of Senators.
+The Seventeenth Amendment profoundly altered Article I, Section 3 by providing for direct election of the Senate.
+Several interrelated factors explain its ratification: (1) legislative deadlocks over the election of Senators brought about when one party controlled the state assembly or house and another the state senate; (2) scandals brought on by charges of bribery and corruption in the election of Senators; (3) the growing strength of the Populist movement, with its deep-seated suspicion of wealth and influence and its penchant for describing the Senate as “an unrepresentative, unresponsive ‘millionaires club,’ high on partisanship but low in integrity”; (4) deadlocks in state legislatures that often left states with no elected Senate representation for years; and (5) the rise of Progressivism and its conviction that the solution to the problems of democracy was more democracy—in this case, popular election of Senators.